kplai2020/application/README.md

 ## Welcome & Objective

-Welcome to my private repository on Github and once again, thank you for considering me.
+Welcome to my repository on Github and once again, thank you for considering me.
 This repository aims to give you an overview on my skill sets, especially in the exposure of working with data variety, the comfortability of applying quantitative techniques (e.g. ML/DL/Applied Maths, Stats, Prob), and the level of data literacy (e.g. thought process / assumption making).

+NOTE: This repository is designed for Job Application.

 ## Quick Start: